sea75300/fanpresscm/README.md

-# FanPress CM News System version 3
+# FanPress CM News System version 4

-__Please note, this version is still in beta developement, so it is not ready for use in live envoirments!__

-The FanPress CM News System version 4 is a lightwight but powerfull content management system for small and mide size websites.
+The FanPress CM News System version 4 is a lightweight but powerful content management system for small and mid-size websites.
 Based on the stable version 3, this version includes major improvements in functionality, code quality, speed and more.

 The inclusion into a website depends an how you use the system.
-An assistent for integration is provided.
+An assistant for integration is provided.
 If you do it manually, here are further information:

 ## php include